cbaggers/cepl/docs/006 - gpu-arrays.md

 `buffers` allow you to allocate a block of `buffer memory` and then upload data there.
 There is no real limit of what you can stick up there, but there are *effective limits* as there only certain things you can *do* with the data once it's there.

-So whilst we could just expose these buffers (and we do, see chapter [006]("./006 - Buffers.md")) in jungl we choose to also expose objects that map more directly to what you do with this data.
+So whilst we could just expose these buffers (and we do, see chapter [006]("./006 - Buffers.md")) in cepl we choose to also expose objects that map more directly to what you do with this data.

 `Gpu-arrays` are one case of this.
 All your 3d models you render will have their vertex data stored sequentially in a buffer object, this data has a length and has an definite layour of the 'elements'..this is pretty much the definition for a kind of array.